Ajaero emerges NLC President, threatens strike over fuel, naira scarcity

 “The NLC will pursue with utmost urgency a new national minimum wage law that would take into consideration the objective realities of our socio-economy; expand its reach to capture more workers and create variables and thresholds for automatic adjustment of the nation’s wage floor to avoid unnecessary politicking and impunity by our employers and reduce the suffering of Nigerian workers

-“Our engagement with the government shall be aimed at assisting governments to cut down on the cost of governance; cut out fats and reduce the opportunities for fat cats to raid the economy.
-We shall seek our inclusion in various Policy cycles and join hands with the government to establish the supremacy of due process in Public life thus dismantling all structures and vestiges of rent-seeking, waste and misappropriation in public governance.
+“Our engagement with government shall be aimed at assisting governments to cut down on the cost of governance; cut out fats and reduce the opportunities for fat cats to raid the economy.
+We shall seek our inclusion in various Policy cycles and join hands with government to establish the supremacy of due process in Public life thus dismantle all structures and vestiges of rent-seeking, wastes and misappropriation in public governance.

-“NLC shall continue in its tradition of ensuring that Nigerians are protected from all anti-people policies and that plunder in governance is reduced to the barest minimum while the government is assisted to work for the majority.
+“NLC shall continue in its tradition of ensuring that Nigerians are protected from all anti- people policies and that plunder in governance are reduced to the barest minimum while government is assisted to work for the majority.

 The NLC president urged the federal government again to review the Privatisation of the Electricity sector, saying “a process both the government and all of us have agreed was mired in corruption”.